-POLICY YOU ARE RESPONSIBLE FOR SAFE PLACE, 1 SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-13 General The RCO is to ensure that the Safe System of Training is in place.
-If any part of your plan is outside the Safe System of Training, you are to risk assess and obtain a 2 dispensation.
-The range is to be conducted in accordance with the relevant authoritative documents.
-When a RASP is required (see para 15 below) Details of the Exercise Director and the Senior Planning Officer are to be shown on the MoD Form 906.
-(In remarks column K) These range orders are to be read in conjunction with the mandatory publications for the weapons, ammunition and practices to be fired on the

-- range.
-Where a contradiction exists from the mandatory publications these orders are to take precedence.
-14 RCO Qualification • You must be suitably qualified to plan and conduct live firing on this range.
+POLICY YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
+YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
+13 General • The RCO is to ensure that the Safe System of Training is in place.
+If any part of your plan is outside the Safe System of Training, you are to risk assess and obtain a 2 dispensation. • The range is to be conducted in accordance with the relevant authoritative documents. • When a RASP is required (see para 15 below) • Details of the Exercise Director and the Senior Planning Officer are to be shown on the MoD Form 906.
+(In remarks column K) • These range orders are to be read in conjunction with the mandatory publications for the weapons, ammunition and practices to be fired on the range.
+Where a contradiction exists from the mandatory publications these 44 RCO Qualification orders are to take precedence.
+14 RCO Qualification You must be suitably qualified to plan and conduct live firing on this range.
 When you sign the MoD Form 906, you are stating that you are suitably qualified.
-Civilian shooting clubs and cadet organisations must provide their RCO certificate proving they are qualified to conduct live firing as they intend.
-15 Range Action Safety All live firing must be planned.
-When several Ranges are to be used Plan (RASP) Range simultaneously a RASP must be submitted to Range Control.
-The minimum Safety Document requirement is to produce a RSD, which is not required to be handed in to (RSD) Range Control.
+Civilian shooting clubs and cadet organisations must provide their RCO - A () - O () certificate proving they are qualified to conduct live firing as they intend.
+Range Action Safety All live firing must be planned.
+If a RASP is required, due to the nature of the Plan (RASP) Range shoot planned or as directed by the Senior planning Officer, the RASP must be Safety Document submitted to Range Control 7 days before the shoot takes place.
+The minimum ' (RSD) requirement is to produce a Range Safety Document (RSD), which is not 40 V required to be handed in to Range Control.
 16 Young firers The minimum age to live fire is 14yrs of age, with some exceptions in cadet units, refer to Cadet Training Ranges, Regulations for Cadets Training with Cadet Weapon Systems and Pyrotechnics, Army Code N0 71855-C. The minimum age to be employed as a sentry is 18yrs of age.
-(Cadets are not 17 Police & permitted to do sentry duties no matter what age) 17 Civilian Shooting Police and Civilian shooting clubs are not authorised to apply the 200 mil Clubs rule.
-Clubs • Civilian Rifle Clubs RCOs must be listed on the RAU authorisation list.
-They are to ensure that they comply within the limitations of Ref D & E accordingly.
-18 Authorised Live Firing Only authorised live firing practices contained within the relevant authorised 10 Practices publication may be fired on this range.
-19 Hearing Protection Wearing issued, serviceable hearing protection is mandatory during LFMT 13 Thearing Protection and TLFTT.
+(Cadets are not 17 Police & permitted to do sentry duties no matter what age) • Police and Civilian shooting clubs are not authorised to apply the 200 mil Civilian Shooting Police and Civilian shooting clubs are not authorised to apply the 200 mill rule.
+Clubs Clubs Civilian Rifle Clubs RCOs must be listed on the RAU authorisation list.
+They are to assure that they appeals within the limitations of Ref D % F. They are to ensure that they comply within the limitations of Ref D & E accordingly.
+18 Authorised Live Firing Only authorised live firing practices contained within the relevant authorised Practices publication may be fired on this range.
+Hearing Protection Wearing issued, serviceable hearing protection is mandatory during LFMT 19 Treating Protection and TLFTT.
 The RCO/FPO is responsible for checking everyone has the correct hearing protection.
 All personnel (military or civilian) are responsible for safeguarding their own hearing by wearing them The RCO is to ensure that all personnel comply with all of the above.
 20 Accident/Incidents It is mandatory for the RCO to report any incidents that take place on the range using the format directed within the relevant publication.
 It is mandatory for the RCO to have is their possession the incident aide memoire.
 21 Medical Cover Units are to provide medical cover as laid down in references A & G. Non MoD users are to ensure they have medical cover that is equivalent to or better than the requirement in references A & G. 22 CQM shoots CQM shoots cannot be conducted on this range.
-1